-Finally, a friend loves to pack her kids a special Valentine’s Day lunch.
-She prepares a peanut butter and jelly sandwich with a heart cut out of one bread so the red jelly shows through.
-Then, she follows this up with heart-shaped cheese, heart strawberries, and red (beet) crackers.
-It’s simple, but brilliant!
+Finally, pack a special Valentine’s Day lunch.
+Prepare a peanut butter and jelly sandwich with a heart cut out of one bread (so the red jelly shows through).

 Want MORE special traditions for holidays, seasons, and everything in-between?!

-Additionally, you’ll find bonuses like awesome traditions for friends and grandparents!
+You’ll find bonuses like awesome traditions for friends and grandparents too!
 Check it out here!